DE-RSE/de-rse.github.io/_posts/2019-12-20-derse20-save-the-date.md

 ---
-title: "save the date: deRSE20 - 2nd Internationl Conference of Research Software Engineers in Germany, 25-27 August 2020"
+title: "Save the Date: deRSE20 - 2nd Internationl Conference of Research Software Engineers in Germany, 25-27 August 2020"
 layout: post
-author: deRSE e.V. - Gesellschaft für Forschungssoftware
+author: deRSE e.V. - Society for Research Software
 menulang: en
 ---
 The *1st International Conference for Research Software Engineers in Germany* this year in June in Potsdam was a great success.